Decomposition of free cumulants: Abstract

 \section{Abstract}

 Free cumulants are multilinear functionals defined in terms of the moment functional with the use of the family $\{{\rm NC}(n):n\in \mathbb{N}\}$ of lattices of noncrossing partitions.
 In the univariate case, they can be identified with the coefficients of the Voiculescu transform of a moment functional which plays a role similar to that of the logarithm of the Fourier transform.
 The associated linearization property is connected with free independence.
-In turn, the family $\{{\rm Int}(n):n\in \mathbb{N}\}$ of much smaller lattices of interval partitions is used to define Boolean cumulants connected with Boolean independence.
-In order to bridge the gap between these two families of lattices and the associated cumulants we introduce and study the family $\{\mathcal{NC}(w):w\in \mathpzc{M}\}$ of lattices of noncrossing partitions adapted to Motzkin paths $w\in \mathpzc{M}$ and define the associated operator-valued {\it Motzkin cumulants}.
-We prove the corresponding M\"{o}bius inversion formula which plays the role of a lattice refinement of the formula expressing free cumulants in terms of Boolean cumulants.
-We apply this concept to free probability and obtain the additive decomposition of free cumulants in terms of scalar-valued counterparts of Motzkin cumulants.
+In turn, the family $\{{\rm Int}(n):n\in \mathbb{N}\}$ of lattices of interval partitions gives rise to Boolean cumulants connected with Boolean independence.
+In order to bridge the gap between these two families of lattices we introduce and study the family $\{\mathcal{NC}(w):w\in \mathpzc{M}\}$ of lattices of noncrossing partitions adapted to Motzkin paths $w\in \mathpzc{M}$.
+We define the associated (operator-valued) {\it Motzkin cumulants} and prove the corresponding M\"{o}bius inversion formula, which can be viewed as a lattice-level refinement of the relation expressing free cumulants in terms of Boolean cumulants.
+As an application, we obtain an additive decomposition of free cumulants in terms of scalar-valued counterparts of Motzkin cumulants.